Submissions

 • The manuscript fits the scope of Metrology and Measurement Systems, particularly in measurement science, instrumentation, sensors, or related technologies.

-• A cover letter has been provided, clearly explaining the novelty of the work and its relevance to the scope of the journal (and, if applicable, differences from previously published or conference versions).
+• A cover letter has been provided, clearly explaining the novelty of the work and its relevance to the scope of the journal (and, if applicable, differences from previously published or conference versions), either in the “Comments for the Editor” field or as a separate file.

 • The submission file is in an editable format (OpenOffice, Microsoft Word, or RTF) and does not contain PDF-only content.